LogoLogo

 Initial Decentralized Offerings (IDOs)

-HeadStarter has developed and audited a variety of Initial DEX Offering (IDO) pool configurations along with features for each pool.
+HeadStarter has developed a variety of Initial DEX Offering (IDO) pool configurations along with features for each pool.
 These configurations support multiple scenarios to ensure secure and transparent token distribution while accommodating different project needs and regulatory requirements.

 Introduction